-A. If you missed an examination for medical reasons, you should submit a signed medical certificate within seven days to the Examination Section of the Registry.
+A. If you missed an examination for medical reasons, you should submit a signed medical certificate to the UWI Health Centre within seven days.
+The Health Centre will then submit a letter on your behalf to the Examination Section of the Registry.
 You may be permitted to sit the exam at the next available sitting.
 (Refer to Examination Regulations, Section II, 17-32).